 Flat design has achieved many breakthroughs in the last year, and it will not be stopped in 2015.
 However, maybe it will change into something newer, perhaps Material Design.
 So, Material design is what?
 Material design is the “something” that Google introduced this year, along with new directions in the design of their mobile interface.

-Skip few definitions on paper and formal documents, based on the use of the Material Design products that Google has done (eg interface Android L. or Google Play Store app to the latest version).
-We might be to say that, Material Design is mostly flat design uses add colour strip light, divide each class and animation among the class to bring a sense of the three-dimensional physical world while maintaining the characteristics of the flat design.
+Skip a few definitions on paper and formal documents, based on the use of the Material Design products that Google has done (eg interface Android L. or Google Play Store app to the latest version).
+We might be to say that, Material Design is mostly flat design uses to add colour strip light, divide each class and animation among the class to bring a sense of the three-dimensional physical world while maintaining the characteristics of the flat design.

 8. Microinteraction – Interaction small

 Microinteractions is little experience within a product (or a certain area on the website) which only occur in a certain case.
-For example, when you read a website and scroll down to near the bottom, a small popup will ask you supply your email to receive new post next time.
+For example, when you read a website and scroll down to near the bottom, a small popup will ask you to supply your email to receive a new post next time.
 These interactions will help attract the attention of the user, in this case, there are many who subscribe via email over.

 9. Personalise user experience